aiplanethub/5-week_Data_Science_Bootcamp/week-3/171-Day 7: Logistic Regression Intuition and Practice (Optional).md

 ### Types of Logistic Regression

-Logistic Regression model can be classiﬁed into three groups based on the target variable categories:
+The logistic regression model can be classiﬁed into three groups based on the target variable categories:

 * **Binary Logistic Regression**
   * The target variable has two possible categories.
   * Common examples : 0 or 1, yes or no, true or false, spam or no spam, pass or fail, Transactions (Fraudulent / Not Fraudulent), Medical Condition (Diseased/ Not diseased)
 * **Multi- Class Logistic Regression**
   * **Multinomial Logistic Regression**
-    * The target variable has three or more categories which are not in any particular order.
+    * The target variable has three or more categories that are not in any particular order.
 So, there are three or more nominal categories.
-    * Examples: Fruits (apple, mango, orange and banana), profession (e.g., with ﬁve groups: surgeon, doctor, nurse, dentist, therapist)
+    * Examples: Fruits (apple, mango, orange, and banana), profession (e.g., with ﬁve groups: surgeon, doctor, nurse, dentist, therapist)
 * **Ordinal Logistic Regression**
   * The target variable has three or more ordinal categories.
 So, there is intrinsic order involved with the categories.
-  * For example, the student performance can be categorized as poor, average, good and excellent.
+  * Student performance can be categorized as poor, average, good, and excellent.

-We will be discussing about Multi-Class Logistic Regression in the next module!
+We will be discussing Multi-Class Logistic Regression in the next module!

 ### Notebook on Logistic Regression

 * https://dphi.tech/notebooks/891/manish\_kc\_06/logistic\_regression\_insurance

-### Let’s do some practice
+### Let's do some practice

 **Instruction:**

-* Use the raw data github link: https://raw.githubusercontent.com/dphi-official/Datasets/master/HR_comma_sep.csv
+* Use the raw data GitHub link: https://raw.githubusercontent.com/dphi-official/Datasets/master/HR_comma_sep.csv
-* Or you can download it here from [here](https://www.kaggle.com/giripujar/hr-analytics).
+* Or you can download it from [here](https://www.kaggle.com/giripujar/hr-analytics).

 **Exercise:**

 * Load libraries and data.
-* Do some exploratory data analysis to ﬁgure out which variables have direct and clear impact on employee retention (i.e. whether they leave the company or continue to work)
+* Do some exploratory data analysis to ﬁgure out which variables have a direct and clear impact on employee retention (i.e., whether they leave the company or continue to work)
-* Plot bar charts showing impact of employee salaries on retention
+* Plot bar charts showing the impact of employee salaries on retention
 * See the correlation between department and employee retention
 * Separate dependent and independent variables.
 * Split the data into train set and test set
-* Now build Logistic Regression model and do prediction for test data
+* Now build Logistic Regression model and make predictions for test data
 * Measure the accuracy of the model